Visit Website

 To generate a simple wordlist, you can specify the minimum and maximum length of the words, as well as the characters to be included.
 For example, the following command generates a wordlist of all possible one- and two-digit numbers:

-This command creates a wordlist with every combination of the digits 0 through 9 for lengths of one and two characters.
+This command creates a wordlist with every combination of the digits 0 to 9 for lengths of one and two characters.

 Saving Wordlists to a File